lizaodawn/IMMARKUS-wiki-clone/05-Annotating-Images.md

 # Adding Entities and Properties to Image Selections

-While annotating images, you can also create or add entities and properties.
+While annotating images, you can also create or add entities and properties by and following the steps below:
 * For creating entities and properties in the data model mode, see [Data Model Mode](https://github.com/rsimon/immarkus/wiki/04-Designing-a-Data-Model).

-First, decide which part of the image you would like to tag and [draw a shape](https://github.com/rsimon/immarkus/wiki/05-Annotating-Images#drawing-annotations).
+1. Decide which part of the image you would like to tag and [draw a shape](https://github.com/rsimon/immarkus/wiki/05-Annotating-Images#drawing-annotations).
 Once you have drawn a shape, you will see the Add Tag and Add Note buttons in the panel on the right.
-Choose **Add Tag**.
-A popup window appears and follow the steps below.
+Select **Add Tag** and a popup window appears.

-1. Click **Create New Entity Class**.
+2. Click **Create New Entity Class**.
 * If you have already created your data model, the existing entities will appear as shown in **Figure 16**.